Hybridpanda/Adv_Int_Prog_Spr/Pat_draft/ReadMe.md

 what I want to do next:
 I want to implement the form to send, set up a server to listen for it and get it to store either locally or in a json file. implement being able to check the box.

+before wifi drop:
+I have made the form work, im just setting up the sever side, im searching if I need morgan or should I just use express